 • Allows for variation in fabric texture including our linen-look finish

 Develops holes from constant rubbing and abrasion sooner than a mid or heavy weight fabric.
 Its hard to give life expectancy on this as its dependent on individual roles of the wearer, as well as environments and conditions however as an average we would say 6 months would be considered fair for a lightweight apron.

-The lifetime expectancy of a mid-heavy weight apron is 8 -12 months, dependent on the individual role it’s used in as well as the environment.
-The life expectancy can well surpass this however we consider for months of consistent wear that this is a job well done.
+• The lifetime expectancy of a mid-heavy weight apron is 8 -12 months, dependent on the individual role it’s used in as well as the environment.
+The life expectancy can well surpass this; however, we consider for months of consistent wear this is a job well done

 We think it's important to prioritise what’s important to your individual needs and this will ultimately help you make the decision when selecting your apron.
-In the case of our ever-popular Henry aprons part of the enduring character and relaxed attitude they provide is brought by the lightweight casual tone and overall texture the lightweight weave provides.
+In the case of our ever-popular Fight the Fade™ Henry aprons part of the enduring character and relaxed attitude they provide is brought by the lightweight casual tone and overall texture the weave provides.